 - Weleda Weather Protection Cream – I use this as a lip balm and for under my nose.
 It works wonders especially if you’ve got a bit of a cold and runny nose.
 I always apply it before going out in the cold e.g. the school run.

 - Neals Yard Orange Flower Facial Oil – The smell of this is lovely.
-I just put a few drops on my hand and apply straight after my usual moisturiser so help my skin feel extra soft.
+I just put a few drops on my hand and apply straight after my usual serum and moisturiser so help my skin feel extra soft.

 - Weleda Skin Food – this award winning product is essential for anyone with dry skin.
 You can use it anywhere.
 I keep it by my bed and use it every evening on my hands, feet, ankles and elbows.
 It stops them cracking.

 - Dead Sea Spa Magik Salt Brushing – This is an exfoliating scrub with salt, coconut oil and added vitamin E. The salt removes dead skin cells whilst helping to improve circulation.
 The coconut oil is lovely and moisturising, and the vitamin E is a natural anti-oxidant and so helps to reduce skin cell damage.
 I try to use this at least once a month especially on my legs and arms.
 If you use this at the end of your shower, just rinse and pat dry and your skin will feels soft.